jongoodnow/django-mathfield/README.rst

 MathField is a model field that allows you to input LaTeX and store the compiled HTML on your database.
-It comes with a form for the Django Admin that provides live previews of your text.
+It comes with a form for the Django Admin that provides live previews of your rendered LaTeX.

 Installation and Setup
 ----------------------